 The winery crush pad is designed with two levels to allow for gravity flow processing, if desired, and has a large covered area for performing crush activities in inclement weather.
 The crush pad has been equipped with a high performance crusher / destemmer and both a belt and vibrating sorting table for sorting fruit before and after destemming.
 The crush pad also houses an automated membrane press and a traditional basket press for small lots.

 The winery production floor is open and modular to allow for many configurations to meet the needs of SOWI students and incubator clients.
 The winery is equipped with glycol chilling for tanks and 3 individually temperature controlled barrel or case goods storage bays.
 The main production floor is not temperature controlled, but is well-insulated and has a night air cooling system which blows in cool air and evacuates warm air through skylight vents.
 All areas of the cellar are monitored with carbon dioxide alarm systems.
 In addition all high voltage electrical outlets are specially designed to promote a safe work environment.
 The main fermentation room has a slip-resistant epoxy floor coating which is easy to clean and acid-resistant.
 A mix of different types of tanks, pumps, and filtration / processing equipment have been purchased to give students a full picture of the different options available and to provide maximum flexibility to incubator clients.

-Proceeds from wine sales and incubator fees directly support the Southern Oregon Wine Institute equipment maintenance and capital improvement fund.
+Proceeds from wine sales and incubator fees directly supports the Southern Oregon Wine Institute Viticulture & Enology program.